 In recent years, USCIS has adjudicated L-1 visa in a strict manner, probably due to a large number of fraudulent applications in the past few years, as well as the rules and restrictions surrounding the L-1 Visa is extremely complicated.
 Thus, it is important that you engage a skilled attorney to lay out a clear strategy in light of the law and your particular circumstances.
 A properly thought out case and strong filing with supporting evidence are essential for an L-1 Visa Petition.

 Proving “managerial capacity” and other L-1 requirements are crucial to the success of a L-1 visa.
-With over 28+ years of collective experience representing foreign managers/executives and entrepreneurs to work or expand their businesses in the U.S, our Chicago immigration lawyer can assist you with L-1 petition.
-Contact the Cipolla Law Group today and learn how our immigration law firm in Chicago can strategically plan and represent your L-1 visa petition.
+With over 30 years of collective experience representing foreign managers/executives and entrepreneurs to expand their businesses in the U.S, our Chicago L-1 immigration lawyer can assist you.
+Contact the Cipolla Law Group today and learn how our immigration law firm can strategically plan and represent your L-1 visa petition.
+We are conveniently located in Chicago, Illinois.